STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Dars - chocolate squares;

-• Kinoko no Yama - Literally "mushroom mountain", a delicious biscuit covered in chocolate;
+• Kinoko no Yama - Literally "mushroom mountain," a delicious chocolate-covered biscuit;

 List of 100 Japanese candies

-• Jagariko They are potatoes flavored with cheese and vegetables;
+• Jagariko are potato sticks flavored with cheese and vegetables;

-• Oi Chew - Chewy candy with fruit flavor;
+• Hi Chew - Chewy candy with fruit flavor;

-• Koalas March - Koala Biscuits with various fillings;
+• Koalas March - Koala Cookies with various fillings;

 List of 100 Japanese candies

-• Baby Star Ramen Snacks in the shape of pasta
+• Baby Star Ramen Snacks shaped like noodles;

 List of 100 Japanese candies